Notice to Idaho Landowners

 Under the current rules, businesses owning 50,000 acres or more of forest lands and no Idaho manufacturing facilities (among other criteria), may pay annual assessments to the Commission.
 Under the proposed rule, the allowable assessments criteria change to apply if you own 10,000 acres or more whether or not you have a manufacturing facility.
 This change caused us to write you today.

-Macomber Law, PLLC is a real property law firm.
+Bristol George, PLLC is a real property law firm.
 We are not lobbyists, and take no position on this matter.
 We write today simply to let you know of the proposed rule, so you may plan for or address the proposed change.
 The enclosed two pages will assist you, if you are so inclined.

 In addition to minor changes related to at-large membership on the Commission, the proposed rule change to IDAPA 15.03.01.200.01 adds words in bold type, and removes crossed-out type: